c-ayd/Cayd.Test.Generators/README.md

     public string Name { get; set; }
     public EStatus Status { get; set; }
     public DateTime CreatedDate { get; set; }

+    // This would normally cause infinite recursive calls, however, ClassGenerator can detect them at one level of depth.
+This variable will be set to null public Author Author { get; set; }
 }

 public enum EStatus